-Never expand business into a foreign country where Sonoco has not previously done business without discussing it with management and Sonoco's legal counsel;

-Be aware of dealings with countries that are involved in conflicts or that are subject to international sanctions;

-Observe all regulations and trade agreements that govern the shipment of Sonoco's products and services to the importing country;

-Be accurate when furnishing information to any person hired to facilitate export or import transactions; and

-Consult management or Sonoco's legal counsel for specific guidelines to deal with any cross-border business.
+- Never expand business into a foreign country where Sonoco has not previously done business without discussing it with management and Sonoco's Legal & Compliance Office. - Be aware of dealings with countries that are involved in conflicts or that are subject to international sanctions. - Observe all regulations and trade agreements that govern the shipment of Sonoco's products and services to the importing country. - Be accurate when furnishing information to any person hired to facilitate export or import trans- actions; and Consult management or Sonoco's Legal & Compliance Office for specific guidelines to deal with any crossborder business.

 The laws in this area can be complex, and they are subject to frequent change.
-Consult management or Sonoco's legal counsel if you have concerns about any Company trade activity.
+Consult management or Sonoco's Legal & Compliance Office if you have concerns about any Company trade activity.